ibm-cloud-docs/activity-tracker/templates-archiving.md

 | `Hourly archiving`    | Reports every time an object (file) is uploaded to the bucket that is configured for archiving for the instance that you are monitoring. |
 | `Bucket delete`       | Reports when the bucket configured to collect data for 1 instance is deleted. |
 | `Archive failures`    | Reports unsuccessful requests uploading objects to a bucket.
 Reports all reason codes except 200. |
-{: caption="Table 3.
-Archiving enablement predefined views" caption-side="bottom"}
+{: caption="Archiving enablement predefined views" caption-side="bottom"}
 {: #archive_template_views}

 To use these views, you must customize them by entering the {{site.data.keyword.at_short}} hosted event search instance CRN, the bucket name, and the service ID that is used to authenticate and work with the bucket.